School of Social Work

 SOC WK 4620 Substance-Related and Addictive Disorders: 3 semester hours

-Prerequisites: SOC WK 4110 or SOC WK 5100 or equivalent, (or taking concurrently), or consent of instructor.
-This class examines the interface of psychological, physical, social, and spiritual aspects of addiction.
-This practice class is designed to deepen students' abilities to address clients' issues related to addictions and addictive behaviors, including: prevention, assessment, and intervention.
+Prerequisites: Junior standing.
+This course examines the interface of psychological, physical, social, and spiritual aspects of addiction.
+It is designed to deepen students' abilities to address clients' issues related to addictions and addictive behaviors, including prevention, assessment, and intervention.
 It builds on the generalized helping model within a systems perspective, and it introduces specialized skills for working with individuals, with specific groups of clients, with families, and with small groups.

 SOC WK 4631 Social Perspectives of Global Migration: 3 semester hours